ISSUES OF LIABILITY FOR ROAD ACCIDENTS INVOLVING SELF-DRIVING VEHICLES EQUIPPED WITH ARTIFICIAL INTELLIGENCE TECHNOLOGIES

 - Beknazarov Zafarjon Ergashevich, COMPOSITION OF SOCIAL INSURANCE COSTS AND GUIDELINES FOR EFFECTIVE USE , International Journal of Business, Law and Political Science: Vol. 1 No. 1 (2024): International Journal of Business, Law and Political Science

-- Mirza Qilichbayevich Sabirov, ON EXEMPTION FROM INCOME TAXATION AT THE LEVEL OF THE "SUBSISTENCE MINIMUM , International Journal of Business, Law and Political Science: Vol. 1 No. 1 (2024): International Journal of Business, Law and Political Science
+- Haider Layedh Meteab, Basim Mohammed Merhej, Ali Nadhem Abdulameer, THE APPLICABILITY OF INTERNATIONAL PUBLIC SECTOR ACCOUNTING STANDARDS (IPSAS) AND ITS IMPACT ON THE TRANSPARENCY OF GOVERNMENT FINANCIAL REPORTS: A SURVEY STUDY IN THE IRAQI ENVIRONMENT , International Journal of Business, Law and Political Science: Vol. 2 No. 10 (2025): International Journal of Business, Law and Political Science

 You may also start an advanced similarity search for this article.